Calisthrone/Smoke-Test-NMC/README.md

 Using Selenium Web Driver (JAVA) and TestNG to manage tests.

 And implementing POM design architecture.
+Data-Driven.

 - ## Note
 The readme description will be updated incrementally updated.